calmm-js/partial.lenses/README.md

 Setting `L.append` to a defined value appends the value to the end of the focused array.

+#### L.augment({prop: obj => val, ...props})

+`L.augment({prop: obj => val, ...props})` is given a template of functions to compute new properties.
+When viewing or setting undefined, the result is undefined.
+When viewing a defined object, the object is extended with the computed properties.
+When set with a defined object, the extended properties are removed.

 #### L.choose(maybeValue => PartialLens)

 `L.choose(maybeValue => PartialLens)` creates a lens whose operation is